Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-For your own safety and the safety of others, do not drive until your doctor says you can.
+For your own safety and the safety of others, don't drive until your doctor says you can.
 There are several reasons for this:

 Your reaction time is slower until you regain your strength.
 The medicines you take may also slow your reaction time.

-If you're on medicine to keep your blood pressure low, you could become dizzy or pass out behind the wheel.
+If you are taking medicine to keep your blood pressure low, you could become dizzy or pass out behind the wheel.

 If you were to be in a crash, hitting the steering wheel could damage your breastbone.